telvarost/QuickAdditions-StationAPI/README.md

     * No other file types are supported by default in Minecraft or by this mod.
   * Adds ability to have main menu song override background music.
     * (Vanilla b1.7.3 has Minecraft background music continue to play on main menu if started in-game)
+  * Adds ability to view currently playing music in the debug overlay (F3);

 ### Misc.
 * Adds ability to give the player missing achievements that they may have already achieved.